This seemed like a good fit for this week. Enjoy.

 Anyway, her recipe for from-scratch thin mints uses almond flour, coconut oil, etc..
 Definitely something I want to try when I have nothing else to do and also if I want to eat more natural ingredient based and less processed recipes.

 So my favorite recipe that I usually make for the holidays has the following ingredients: Ritz crackers, chocolate chips, shortening (only a tablespoon but definitely not low-fat), and peppermint oil.
-It is SO easy that it can be done in less than 15 minutes; 30 minutes if you include chill time in the fridge.
+It is SO easy that I can do it in less than 15 minutes; 30 minutes if you include chill time in the fridge.
 So you could essentially make your homemade thin mint cookie and eat it within a half-hour.
-AND you don’t need to turn your oven on as these are made in the microwave.
+AND you don’t need to turn your oven on as I make these in the microwave.

-They aren’t as pretty as the shortening cookies but they are delicious and honestly, who cares what they look like?
-I have had very pretty food that tastes like what garbage smells like.
+They aren’t as pretty as the shortening cookies, but they are delicious, and honestly, who cares what they look like?
+I have had beautiful food that tastes like what garbage smells like.

 These are definitely delicious enough to make January less January, and now you don’t have to wait until those Girl Scout cookies come in.